apache/incubator-spot/spot-oa/oa/flow/README.md

         11. output:     int
         12. rip:        string

 - chord-\<client ip>.tsv.
 Chord files.
 One for each distinct client ip.
-These files contain details of packets and data transferred between the client ip and every other IP it connected to.
+These files contain the sum of input packets and bytes transferred between the client ip and every other IP it connected to.

         Schema with zero-indexed columns:
         0.  srcip:      string
         1.  dstip:      string
-        2.  maxbyte:    bigint
+        2.  ibytes:     bigint
-        3.  avgbyte:    double
+        3.  ipkts:      double
-        4.  maxpkt:     bigint
-        5.  avgpkt:     double

 ### flow_config.json